IO-Link FAQ

 What are the IO-Link stacks from TEConcept?

-TEConcept offers fully ported, complete software implementations of the IO-Link specification:
+TEConcept provides fully ported, complete software implementations of the IO-Link specification:

 - IO-Link Master Stack – for master systems and automation devices